Skip to main content

 Average Days Unoccupied: 20/month.
 Detection Delay: 14 days.
 Damage Escalation: costs double every 24 hours, so 14 days versus 1.5 days produces a 9.3x cost multiplier.
 Adjusted for frequency: (20/30 days unoccupied) x (14/1.5 detection ratio) x 0.75 damage compounding factor = 4.7x baseline risk.

 Applied to the average III claim: $12,514 x 4.7 = $58,816.
-Insurance adjusters working vacation home claims routinely see five-figure payouts because damage had weeks to compound before anyone walked through the front door.
+Insurance adjusters working vacation home claims frequently see five-figure payouts because damage had weeks to compound before anyone walked through the front door.
 For the full breakdown of where leaks start and which zones cost the most, see our best smart water leak detectors guide.

 The 6 Scenarios: Risk Multipliers and Expected Claim Costs